 Details: Their Malibu platform bed frame made with a high-quality maple hardwood.
 This design is also available in walnut wood, and no toxic glues or finishes are used in either style.
 Avocado also offers an optional 41-inch or 46-inch headboard that fits perfectly with any of the brand’s mattresses.

-Every bed frame is made in Avocado’s clean energy-powered FSC-certified Los Angeles facility, combining craftsmanship with innovative climate responsibility.
+Every bed frame is made in Avocado’s clean energy-powered Forestry Stewardship Council-certified Los Angeles facility, combining craftsmanship with innovative climate responsibility.

 Price: Starts at $1,699 for a Queen (Check current price)